 - Reconnect the power to the fridge and test the appliance to make sure it is working properly.

-If the fridge still does not work after replacing the fuse, there may be another issue that needs to be addressed.
-Consult a qualified repair person to diagnose and fix the problem.
+If the fridge still does not work after replacing the fuse, there may be another issue mentioned below that needs to be addressed.

 Compressor Motor Issues